sddevelopment-be/penguin-pragmatic-patterns/content/practices/avoid_gold_plating.md

 author = "Stijn Dejongh"
-problem = "You are spending much more time and mental effort on a piece of software than is needed or valuable." description = "Write readable code that is as well-designed as it needs to be at this point in time." categories = [
+problem = "You are spending much more time and mental effort on a piece of software than is needed or valuable." description = "Write readable code that is as well-designed as it needs to be at this point in time." summary="""
+Focus on writing code that meets the immediate requirements without adding unnecessary complexity or features that may never be used.
+The core idea of the technique is to avoid over-engineering and over-designing software solutions.
+It emphasizes writing code that meets current needs without adding unnecessary complexity or features that may never be used.
+The goal is to save time and resources, improve code readability and maintainability, and reduce the risk of introducing bugs.
+"""
+categories = [
     "software development",
 ]